cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/self-study-completed-assignments/hw-2-my-sols/q4-mcmc/readme.md

 ## Getting started.

 In order for the script to run appropriately, use conda (recommended) or Python virtual environments.
-The packages used in the script are specfied for those wishing to run the script using other meanns.
+The packages used in the script are specfied for those wishing to run the script using other means.

-### Using conda.
+### Using Conda.

 Download the `environment.yml` file to an appropriate working directory.
 Create a [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) environment using the provided `environment.yml` file.
 That is, open a terminal or Anaconda3 prompt and run `conda env create -f environment.yml`.
 Then activate the environment by running `conda activate hw2-10-708`.
-You can now run the script from this terminal.
+You can now run the script from this terminal using `python metropolis.py`

-### Using a Python (3.8.8) virtual environment.
+### Using a Python 3.11.5 `venv` virtual environment and `pip`.

 Download the `requirements.txt` file to an appropriate working directory.
-Open a terminal, activate the Python virtual environment and run `pip install -r requirements.txt`.
+Create a [venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) virtual environment by navigating to the working directory in an open terminal, then running `python -m venv .venv`.
+Then activate the virtual environment by running `.venv\Scripts\activate`.
+Install the required packages using `python -m pip install -r requirements.txt`.
 The relevant packages used to run the script should be installed.
-You can now run the script from this terminal.
+You can now run the script from this terminal using `python metropolis.py`.

 ### Packages used in the script.